-Look at your X-rays or CT scan to find out the size, shape, location, and number of nodules you have.
+- Look at your X-rays or CT scan to find out the size, shape, location, and number of nodules you have.

-Order other tests, if needed, such as:
+- Order other tests, if needed, such as:

 Your doctor will look at several things to see how likely it is that a nodule is cancer.
 He or she will look at:

-Whether you smoke or have smoked in the past.
+- Whether you smoke or have smoked in the past.

-Your age and your family's medical history.
+- Your age and your family's past health.

-Whether you have been exposed to or breathed in harmful materials, like tobacco smoke, asbestos, or coal dust.
+- Whether you have been exposed to or breathed in harmful materials, like tobacco smoke, asbestos, or coal dust.

-The size and shape of the nodule.
+- The size and shape of the nodule.

-Whether the nodule has changed in size.
+- Whether the nodule has changed in size.
 Your doctor may look at any past chest X-rays or CT scans and compare them.
 Or you may have a series of CT scans to see if the nodule grows over time.

-How are lung nodules treated?
+How are pulmonary (lung) nodules treated?